 In Conversation with Noel Mathias, Part 1

 In the first of a three-part series of blog posts, we interviewed WEvolution founder and managing director, Noel Mathias, as part of the charity’s 10th anniversary celebrations.
-We discussed the foundation and formation of WEvolution, how it has adapted over the last ten years, and what the future holds for the Self-Reliant Group (SRG) movement.
+We discussed the foundation and formation of WEvolution, how it has adapted over the last ten years, and what the future holds for the Small, Powerful Group movement.

-In part one of the blog posts, Noel reflects on the history of SRGs and how they were implemented in the UK.
+In part one of the blog posts, Noel reflects on the history of Small, Powerful Groups and how they were implemented in the UK.

 2021 marks the 10th anniversary of WEvolution and its formation, all of which stemmed from an eye-opening trip to India.
 Noel Mathias, founder and Managing Director of WEvolution, arranged for himself and 13 Glaswegian women to visit India to learn about the Self-Help Group (SHG) model in India and how communities used it to lift people out of poverty and provide economic opportunities for others.
 Noel describes the time there as the inspiration for WEvolution as he witnessed the SHGs in action.

 “The Self-Help Groups approach is used across India to such an extent that anybody who decides to do any form of community development goes straight to the SHG’s.
 It has become a mainstream model, so much so that the Indian government has made it an official strategy to eradicate poverty in India.
 The financial institutions in India, private and public, are mandated to give microfinance or create financial products for this movement, of which I believe there are now over 12 million groups.”

 “I saw this as part of my daily work and life back home in India and that’s what I wanted to introduce to people here in Scotland.
 This then sparked the trip to India with 13 women who saw the SHG’s in action.”